FartyPants/Training_PRO/README.md

 >    ]
 >  },

+The format will be chosen autmatically from the chat Template embedded in the tokenizer metadata.
+If no format is specified (legacy) then the jinja instruction template specified in WebUI will be used

 ## hybrid training

 Did you wonder what would happen if you train partially on raw text and also on instruct dataset?
 Now you can with Hybrid training.
 Simply select both files - dataset (and format) and raw text file.
 And go!

-The format will be chosen autmatically from the chat Template embedded in the tokenizer metadata.
-If no format is specified (legacy) then the jinja instruction template specified in WebUI will be used
+What this will give you - IDK.
+Experiment.
+But in general it can stylize of instruct the response with the raw text file.
+Or do some other damage.
+No go test it.